browserengineering/book/book/chrome.md

 can compute its font and based on that its width and height:[^6]

 [^6]: Make sure you measure `word`, not `node.text`, which contains
     multiple words!
-That's an easy and confusing bug.
+That's an easy-to-make and confusing bug.

 ``` {.python}
 class TextLayout: